RobinMalfait/lazy-collections/README.md

 [Table of contents](#table-of-contents)

-Chunk the data into pieces of a certain size
+Chunk the data into pieces of a certain size.

 ```js
 import { pipe, chunk, toArray } from 'lazy-collections';